vehicle-lang/tutorial/src/chapters/2-language.md

 ## Problem Space versus Input Space

 Neural networks nearly always assume some amount of pre-processing of the input and post-processing of the output.
-In our ACASXu example, the neural networks are trained to accept inputs in the range $[0, 1]$ and outputs are likewise in the range $[0,1]$, i.e. the network does not work directly with units like $m/s$ or radians, nor the 5 output instructions used in the description of the problem above.
+In our ACAS Xu example, the neural networks are trained to accept inputs in the range $[0, 1]$ and outputs are likewise in the range $[0,1]$, i.e. the network does not work directly with units like $ft/s$ or radians, nor the 5 output instructions used in the description of the problem above.
 However, the specifications we write will be much more understandable if we can refer to values in the original units.

 When we encounter such problems, we will say we encountered an instance of *problem space / input space mismatch*, also known as *the embedding gap*.